 Parents of children often worry about how to keep them active and healthy.
-It can be a challenge given that exercise can trigger asthma symptoms such as coughing, wheezing or shortness of breath.
+It can be a challenge given that exercise, like swimming, can trigger asthma symptoms such as coughing, wheezing or shortness of breath.

 Dr. Tod Olin, a pediatric pulmonologist at National Jewish Health in Denver, outlines three ways the sport can help kids with asthma keep fit and improve symptom control: humid air keeps the airways open, helps to regulate breathing, and strengthens lung function.